 4Cost of living in Ontario

 Ontario is one of the most expensive provinces in Canada.
 However, Ontario is also huge and different cities have radically different costs of living.
 Toronto, the most populous city in Canada, has a high cost of living.
-Ottawa, despite its status of national capital, is comparatively weirdly affordable.
+Ottawa, despite being the capital city, is comparatively affordable.
 Life is much cheaper in smaller cities like London, Kingston, Windsor, Hamilton, etc.

 Average wages in Ontario